John Folan: Distinguished Conduct Medal

 ‘With reference to the dispatch published in June 1916, the following are mentioned for distinguished and gallant services rendered during the period of Sir Charles Munro’s command of the Mediterramean Expeditionary Force*.'

 3/5582 Pte.
 J. Folan, 3rd Bn, Conn.
 Rang.

+Irish War of Independence and Civil War

+He returned to Ireland after the War and joined the Cashel Company of the West Connemara brigade of the IRA during the Irish War of Independence..
+He subsequently joined the Free State Army on the pro-Treaty side during the Irish Civil war and was stationed in Abbeyfeale, County Kerry during the conflict.